aviinasxhh/mstream/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](https://github.com/aviinasxhh/mstream/blob/master/LICENSE) file for details.